oxylus-tech/oxylus/README.rst

 Why Oxylus?
 -----------

+We want to provide a tool that can be used as a base to develop full featured and modern applications.
+More than an ERP, it provides the foundations of an ecosystem that can be shared and used at lower cost than traditional enteprise solutions (so called open-source ones included).

 -️ Designed for extensibility: A core platform with reusable modules and clearly structured architecture for seamless integration of new apps.

 - Open-Source by design: All code is licensed under an open license, enabling transparency, auditability, and community-driven improvement.